MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-prepare-dynamics-365-for-sales-for-integration.md

 ms.date: 06/14/2021
 ms.author: bholtorf
 ---
-# <a name="integrating-with-dynamics--sales" />Integrating with Dynamics 365 Sales
+# <a name="integrating-with-dynamics-365-sales" />Integrating with Dynamics 365 Sales

 The sales person role is often considered as one the most outward-facing jobs in a business.
 However, it can be helpful for sales people to be able to look inward in the business and see what is happening on the back end.
 By integrating [!INCLUDE[prod_short](includes/prod_short.md)] and [!INCLUDE[crm_md](includes/crm_md.md)], you can give your sales people that insight.
 The integration will let people view information in [!INCLUDE[prod_short](includes/prod_short.md)] while they're working in [!INCLUDE[crm_md](includes/crm_md.md)].
 For example, when preparing a sales quote it could be useful to know whether you have enough inventory to fulfil the order.
 For more information, see [Use Dynamics 365 Sales from Business Central](marketing-integrate-dynamicscrm.md).